sethnejame/RubyExercises/README.md

-# RubyExercises
-All the exercises from CA's Ruby section
+All Ruby Exercises from Craft Academy

+Author: Seth NeJame
+Task: Various lessons/exercises using basic Ruby syntax/methods and tools